john-science/python_for_scientists/classes/04_advanced_strings/problem_set_2_solutions.md

         return totals

-#### 6. `find_averages` that takes in a dictionary like `winnings` above and uses `find_average` to return a dictionary where the keys are the names of the power players and the values are the average amount each player won/lost during all five games.
+#### 6. `find_averages` that takes in a dictionary like `winnings` above and uses `find_average` to return a dictionary where the keys are the names of the poker players and the values are the average amount each player won/lost during all five games.

     def find_avearges(winnings):
         '''create a dictionary of the averages winnings,